Fifteen and Pregnant: Plot

-Throughout the stressful pregnancy, Tina's younger sister Rachel reacts with both disgust and jealousy to the attention Tina receives from her concerned parents.
+Throughout the stressful pregnancy, Tina's younger brother Adam tries to be supportive while younger sister Rachel reacts with both disgust and jealousy to the attention Tina receives from her concerned parents.
 Even when Rachel breaks her ankle, Tina receives more attention.
 In one instance, Rachel loses her place on the couch because Tina wants it; Rachel is told to go upstairs on her crutches if she wants to lie down.
 Exasperated, Rachel calls their grandmother to ask permission to live with her.
-As the pregnancy becomes overwhelming, Tina is rushed to the hospital and is about to give birth when her mother has a panic attack on how her daughter is going to have a baby.
-When Tina is in labor, Ray shows up at the hospital with his new girlfriend only to be turned away by Tina's father, telling him "sperm doesn't entitle you to much" and making him go to the waiting room.
+As the pregnancy becomes overwhelming, Tina is rushed to the hospital and is about to give birth when Evie has a panic attack on how her daughter is going to have a baby.
+While Tina is in labor, Ray shows up at the hospital with his new girlfriend only to be turned away by Cal, telling him "sperm doesn't entitle you to much" and making him go to the waiting room.
 After a grueling labor, Tina gives birth to a baby boy whom she names Caleb.
-She meets her younger sister and grandmother outside the hospital where they all have a small family reunion.
+She, along with Cal, Evie, and Adam meets her grandmother and Rachel outside the hospital where they all have a small family reunion.